-History, Affiliations & Ranking
+History, Affiliations and Rankings

-Infrastructure, Campus & Courses
+Infrastructure, Campuses and Courses

 The University of Strathclyde took over Jordanhill College in 1993, placing the university at two campuses- The John Anderson Campus and the Jordanhill Campus.
 In 2012, the Jordanhill Campus was closed and everything moved to the John Anderson campus.
 The campus stretches over a 500-acres with world-class facilities.
 It houses the massive Royal College Building, Livingstone Tower, James Weir Building and Andersonian Library.
 The university has many societies and clubs for students to join.
 It offers high-class quality education and encourages innovation and research.
 The school currently has four main faculties based on academic fields and subjects.
 They are the Faculty of Engineering, Humanities and Social Sciences, Faculty of Science and Strathclyde Business School.

-Accomplishments & Alumni
+Accomplishments and Alumni

-Student Diversity & Visiting Companies
+Student Diversity and Visiting Companies

 The city of Glasgow is a multicultural, international and Scotland's largest city with more than 23,000 students from 100+ countries living and studying here, and is known to be the world's most friendliest city.
 There are a plethora of opportunities for recreation, including live music, sporting events, dining and shopping, cultural events and a vibrant nightlife.
 Students enjoy the diverse communities and engage in comfortable campus life.
 Also, the University of Strathclyde offers career development services to the students, including placement assistance, interview preparation, networking events and more.
 The University of Strathclyde is known to provide placements to its students at top multinational brands.
 Some of the top visiting companies include Apple, the UN, PwC, Rolls-Royce, and others.